FSUInnovationHub/covid-central/README.md

 ## How to Help

-If you would like to contribute in any way to this project or have any ideas please email **info@innovation.fsu.edu**.
+If you would like to contribute in any way to this project or have any ideas please email **info@innovation.fsu.edu**